 The octagonal cycle occurs every 8 solar years when Venus completes her long travel around the sun and returns to the same point in the sky where the cycle began.
 In the pentagon cycle: the Earth, Venus and the Sun are in line five times during the eight years cycle.
 The distance between the pentacle vertices is 584 days.
-It is a constant cycle that can be used to determine the passage of time as it was in used in America by the Indians.
+It is a constant cycle that can be used to determine the passage of time as it was by the Elamites and the American Indians.
 Both cycles have become Venus symbols in rock art in the shape of a star either pentagonal or octagonal representing Venus cycle characteristics.

 Venus Synodic cycle

-The Elamite divided Venus synodic cycle of 584 days into 72 of 8 day week with adding up to 8 intercalary days for the days needed to complete the cycle.
+Venus’s synodic cycle is the elapsed time where venus, earth, and the sun are in alignment.
+The Elamite divided Venus synodic cycle of 584 days into 72 lots of 8 day week each with the addition of up to 8 intercalary days for the days needed to complete the cycle.
 Venus travels crisscrossing the sky making 5 retrogressive loops that form a pentagon or five points star.
 It finally returns to its starting point every 5X583.9= 2919.5 days compare to solar days of 8X365.25 = 2922 repeating its predictable stations of (Superior Inferior) Conjunctions and the Greatest (East-West) Elongations points.
 Each synodic Venus cycle last 19 months, it contains a fluctuating number of days between 577 and 592.
-Venus cycle is made out of 72 days each time 8 or 576 days.
-(Tsikritis M. 2015)
+(Tsikritis M. 2015).

 Venus 8 Year Calendar, Negev Desert Rock Art